-Subject Entry Criteria Art Grade 5 or above in GCSE Art

-Dialogy Otudanta must achieve tue Orade 0- in OOOE O- while d.O. i Biology Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Biology in GCSE Tripe Science results.
-A grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
-Business Grade 5 in English or Maths GCSE Chemistry Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Chemistry in GCSE Tripe Science results.
-A grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
-Design & Technology Minimum grade 4 GCSE in either Electronics, Resistant Materials, Product Design or Graphic Products Drama and Theatre Studies Minimum grade 5 in GCSE Drama Dance Minimum grade 5 in Dance Economics Minimum of Grade 5 in Maths GCSE English Language Grade 5 in Lit or Language GCSE English Literature Grade 5 at GCSE in English Literature (most 5 in English Language GCSE also) French Minimum grade 6 in GCSE French (most will have achieved 7) Geography 5 in GCSE Geography or a Grade 5 in English Lit or Lang if Geography not taken.
-German Minimum grade 6 in GCSE German (most will have achieved 7) Government and Politics Grade 5 in GCSE English or 5 in History if taken History Grade 5 at GCSE History or a Grade 5 in English Lit or Language if History not taken Maths Grade 7 in GCSE Maths Further Maths Grade 8 in GCSE Maths Media Studies Grade 4 in English Literature and English Language Music Grade 6 in GCSE Music OR grade 5 instrumental/vocal qualification Philosophy and Ethics Grade 5 in RE GCSE (full course) or Grade 5 in GCSE English Language or Literature if RE not taken Physical Education If GCSE PE has been studied, students must achieve a minimum of grade 5 in the Theory section.
-If GCSE PE has not been studied, grade 5 in double Science is essential
+Subject Entry Criteria Art Grade 5 or above in GCSE Art Biology Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Biology in GCSE Triple Science results.
+A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
+Business Grade 5 in English or Maths GCSE Chemistry Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Chemistry in GCSE Triple Science results.
+A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
+Design & Technology Minimum Grade 4 GCSE in either Electronics, Resistant Materials, Product Design or Graphic Products Drama and Theatre Studies Minimum Grade 5 in GCSE Drama Dance Minimum Grade 5 in Dance Economics Minimum of Grade 5 in Maths GCSE English Language Grade 5 in Lit or Language GCSE English Literature Grade 5 at GCSE in English Literature (most 5 in English Language GCSE also) French Minimum Grade e 6 in GCSE French (most will have achieved 7) Geography 5 in GCSE Geography or a Grade 5 in English Lit or Lang if Geography not taken.
+Government and Politics Grade 5 in GCSE English or 5 in History if taken History Grade 5 at GCSE History or a Grade 5 in English Lit or Language if History not taken Maths Grade 7 in GCSE Maths Further Maths Grade 8 in GCSE Maths Media Studies Grade 4 in English Literature and English Language Music Grade 6 in GCSE Music OR Grade 5 instrumental/vocal qualification Philosophy and Ethics Grade 5 in RE GCSE (full course) or Grade 5 in GCSE English Language or Literature if RE not taken

-Physics Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Physics in GCSE Tripe Science results.
-A grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
-Psychology Grade 5 in English and Maths (most will have a 6 grade in Science) Sociology Grade 5 GCSE in English Language/Literature Spanish Minimum grade 6 in GCSE Spanish (most will have achieved 7) Textiles Grade 4 GCSE or above in either a D&T subject or Art (preferably Textiles)
+Physics Students must achieve two Grade 6s in GCSE Combined Science or a minimum of two Grade 6s including Physics in GCSE Triple Science results.
+A Grade 6 in English and Maths is also desirable, due to the high level of Maths and written content.
+Psychology Grade 5 in English and Maths (most will have a 6 grade in Science) Sociology Grade 5 GCSE in English Language/Literature Spanish Minimum Grade 6 in GCSE Spanish (most will have achieved 7) Textiles Grade 4 GCSE or above in either a D&T subject or Art (preferably Textiles)

-4.4 Late applications
+3.4 Late applications

-External applications for places in the Sixth Form, received later than 4.30pm on 12 December 2019 will not be processed until all 'on time' applications have been administered and provisional decisions notified on 27 March 2020.
+External applications for places in the Sixth Form, received later than 4.30pm on 6 December 2024 will not be processed until all 'on time' applications have been administered and provisional decisions notified on 25 March 2025.
 Late applications will be administered on a first come first served basis, at which time there may no longer be places available.

-4.5 Minimum entrance requirements
+3.5 Minimum entrance requirements

-The minimum academic entrance requirements for admission to the Sixth Form are clearly published on the Academy website annually from November 2019.
+The minimum academic entrance requirements for admission to the Sixth Form are clearly published on the school website annually from November 2023.
 These apply equally for internal and external applicants and evidence of examination results must be provided before the offer of any provisional place will be confirmed.